 In closing, we leave you with a few tips you may find helpful when you apply for scholarships:

 One final bit of advice: watch out for scholarship scams!

-Sad to say that such traps are out there; if in doubt about any programme, please check with your prospective school or other authority to verify the offer is legitimate.
+Sad to say that such traps are out there; if in doubt about any programme, please check with your law tutors, prospective school or other authority to verify the offer is legitimate.